kubeflow/website/content/en/docs/gke/pipelines/authentication-pipelines.md

 #### Cluster setup to use use_gcp_secret for Full Kubeflow

-From Kubeflow 1.1, there's no longer `user-gcp-sa` secrets deployed for you.
+From Kubeflow 1.1, there's no longer a `user-gcp-sa` secrets deployed for you.
 Recommend using Workload Identity instead.

 For Kubeflow 1.0 or earlier, you don't need to do anything.
 Full Kubeflow deployment has already deployed the `user-gcp-sa` secret for you.